nodejs/wiki-archive/ES6-Module-Detection-in-Node.md

 - https://github.com/nodejs/node-eps/pull/3#issuecomment-184466200
 - https://github.com/nodejs/node-eps/pull/3#issuecomment-184368922

+Note
+- These forces distinction on source files programmers haven't had to before.
+- Different start non-terminals or contextual expectations haven't led to needing detection in the past.
+However, the Module goal causes ambiguity in source code like `function v() {}` which we need to resolve prior to execution.

 ### Option 1: In-Source Pragma (REJECTED)

 Details: This option will require users to add `"use module";` or something similar at the top of every file.